 Choosing the right shade of lipstick or foundation that complements your skin tone can be tough if you do not know your skin undertone.
 If you are wondering why skin undertone is important and how to find your skin undertone, we can guide you.
 Most of us prefer to pick lipstick shades or nail polishes based on how the color looks.
 However, fail to understand that the shades that look lovely on others may not suit us.
 Understanding your skin undertones will solve half of your makeup woes.
 Read on to understand everything about skin undertones.

 What Is Skin Undertone?
-Why Does It Matter?

-Traditionally, skin undertones are of three types:
+Traditionally, undertones are divided into three categories.

-- Warm Undertone
+1. Warm Undertone

-- Cool Undertone
+2. Cool Undertone

 You fall into this category if you have reddish, pink, or blue skin undertones.

-- Neutral Undertone
+3. Neutral Undertone

 This is for those who have the best of both worlds – a blend of both warm and cool undertones.

-How To Find Out Your Skin Undertone
+How To Identify Your Skin Undertone

-1. Checking The Veins
+1. Observe Your Veins

-This is the quickest way to determine your skin undertone.
+This technique is the quickest way to determine your skin undertone.
 See if the veins are visible on your wrist.
 If they are, see which is the predominant color.
 There can be several scenarios: